 - Business Administration

-- Technology Diffusion, Security, Surveillance Studies, Disruption, Innovation and Industrial Dynamics, Social Shaping of Technology
+- Technological change, Security, Surveillance Studies, Disruption, Innovation and Industrial Dynamics, Social Shaping of Technology, Artificial intelligence, Digitalization

 Since 2006 I have been part of the Lusax research project, an engaged scholarship collaboration between the security industry and LUSEM.
 The purpose of the Lusax project has been to investigate the effects of the paradigmatic change from analogue and mechanical to digital and network-enabled technology platforms within the industry.
 My personal research project is a longitudinal study of the security industry and involves perspectives such as digitalization, technological disruption, security and surveillance and the social shaping of technology.

 In addition to my academic research activities, I have led or participated in several consulting and collaborative research projects on topics related to ICT and digitalisation for clients such as Ericsson and Axis Communications.

 Recent research outputs